Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Introduction

 Diverse areas of scientific research and everyday life are currently deluged with large-scale and/or imbalanced data.
 Achieving high classification accuracy, scalability, and balance of precision and recall (in the case of imbalanced data) simultaneously is challenging.
 While several classic data analytics and classifiers have been adapted to the large-scale or imbalanced setting, their performance is still far from being desired.
 There is an urgent need for developing effective, scalable data mining and prediction techniques suitable for large-scale and/or imbalanced data.

-In this paper, we introduce a discriminative regression approach to classification.
-It estimates a representation for a new example by minimizing the fitting error while explicitly incorporating discrimination information between classes.
+{ Nearest Neighbor (NN) has been one of the most widely used classifiers due to its simplicity and efficiency.
+It predicts the label of an example by seeking its nearest neighbor among the training data.
+It typically relays on hard supervision, where binary labels over the samples indicate whether the example pairs are similar or not.
+However, binary similarities are not sufficient enough to represent complicated relationships of the data because they do not fully exploit rich structured and continuous similarity information.
+Thus, there is a difficult for NN to find proper NNs for high-dimensional data.
+Moreover, the NN omits important discriminative information of the data since the class information is not used in finding NNs.
+To overcome the drawbacks of NN, in this paper, we introduce a discriminative ridge regression approach to classification.
+Instead of seeking binary similarity, it estimates a representation for a new example as soft similarity vector by minimizing the fitting error in a regression framework, which allows the model to have continuous labels for NN supervision.
+Moreover, we inject the class information for finding NNs, such that the proposed model explicitly incorporates discriminative information between classes.
+Thus, the learned representation vector for the target example essentially represents the soft label concept, which mines the discriminative information by the proposed method.
+That is, we leverage the soft label to distinguish the similar pattern with maximum within-class similarity and between-class separability.
+Because our models explicitly account for discrimination, this new family of regression models are more geared toward classification.
 Based on the estimated representation, categorical information for the new example is subsequently derived.
-This new type of discriminative regression models can be regarded as an extension of existing regression models such as the ridge, lasso, and group lasso regression, and when particular parameter values are taken the new models fall back to several existing models.
-Because the existing regression models take no explicit account of discrimination between classes whereas the proposed models do, this new family of regressions are more geared toward classification.
-As a special case, we consider a quadratic model, called the discriminative regression machine (DRM), as the particular classifier of interest in this paper.
+Our method can be considered as a method of class-aware convex generalization of KNN beyond binary supervision.
+Also, this new type of discriminative ridge regression models can be regarded as an extension of existing regression models such as the ridge, lasso, and group lasso regression, and when particular parameter values are taken the new models fall back to several existing models.
+As a special case, we consider a quadratic model, called the discriminative ridge machine (DRM), as the particular classifier of interest in this paper.
 The DRM admits a closed-form analytical solution, which is suitable for small-scale or high-dimensional data.
-For large-scale data, three optimization algorithms of improved computational cost are established for the DRM.
+For large-scale data, three optimization algorithms of improved computational cost are established for the DRM. }